 Method #6 Reinstall Flash Plugin

-If both the methods so far are not working for you and you are still seeing the Flash Player not working in Chrome, you might want to reinstall the chrome plugin or update it.
+If both methods are not working for you and you still see the Flash Player not working in Chrome, you might want to reinstall or update the Chrome plugin.

 To do that, follow these steps:

-- In the address bar located at the top, just below title bar in the open chrome windows, type “chrome://plugins” (without the quotes) and hit enter.
+- In the address bar at the top, just below the title bar in the open Chrome windows, type “chrome://plugins” (without the quotes) and hit enter.

 - Now, go to the website http://get.adobe.com/flashplayer/

-type in the address bar - If you see checkboxes for any additional software, uncheck them and click on Download Now.
+- If you see checkboxes for additional software, uncheck them and click Download Now.

-- Run the downloaded file, follow the instructions to install the latest flash plugin.
+- Run the downloaded file, and follow the instructions to install the latest Flash plugin.

 - Restart Chrome and see if you still find the Flash Player not working.